Why have you opened a Muslim faith school?

 Our school uniform is smart, practical, comfortable, provides value for money and foster a sense of community and common identity across the school.
-A headscarf will be included as an optional item in the school uniform list but will not be mandatory on any pupil.
+A headscarf is included as an optional item in the school uniform list but is not mandatory on any pupil.

 Which religious holidays are you observing?

 We consult with our faith authority (KSIMCoL) and SACRE in relation to holidays that will affect the majority of our pupils, and publish term dates accordingly.